rchau8502/TimeFlowCodec/README.md

 # TimeFlowCodec — Applied Math M.S.
 Thesis Project

 Per-pixel temporal function codec for **RGB video**, developed as an applied mathematics master’s thesis on Pixel Plane Vectorization (PPV) and per-channel temporal regression.
 Each pixel/channel time series is modeled with constant or linear functions; poorly fit signals fall back to raw storage.
 The codec demonstrates how simple per-pixel temporal models can compete with block-based approaches on temporally coherent content.
-This repository is ready for others to clone, install, and run the codec from CLI or GUI.
+This repository includes both the runnable codec (CLI/GUI) and a LaTeX thesis describing the design, bitstream, and evaluation.

 ## Thesis Context
 - **Objective:** Study per-pixel temporal regression as a compression primitive and quantify trade-offs between model complexity, error ratios, and payload composition.